artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-12-26-wayland-apps.md

 ---
 layout: post
-title:  "Starting electron app on wayland"
+title: Starting an electron app on wayland
-categories: software wayland
+categories: software
 ---

 Start chromium using wayland